mpicbg-scicomp/tissue_miner/README.md

 About
 =================

+**TissueMiner** is a framework to perform a multiscale analysis of a developing epithelium.
+It takes tracked-cells data as an input.
+To generate such an input, we use [TissueAnalyzer](README.md#tissueanalyzer) by [Benoit Aigouy](doi:10.1016/j.cell.2010.07.042) to segment and track cells over time.
+TissueMiner contains a GUI to group cells (ROI's) in space, and a lineage browsing algorithm to follow these ROI's in time.
+TissueMiner contains an **automated workflow** that stores information about:

+* cell geometry
+* cell topology
+* cell ancestry

+into a relational database, which is automatically queried to **quantify** and **visualize** cell dynamics during epithelium morphogenesis:

+* cell state properties (position, area, anisotropy, cell packing geometry, fluorescence intensity)
+* rates of cellular events (divions, cell neighbor changes, extrusions, shape changes)
+* rates of deformation due to each type of cellular event
+* rate of tissue deformation contributed by each type of cellular event
+* multiscale quantification and visualization using both ROI's (Lagrangian description) and fixed grid (Eulerian description): from individual cells to the entire tissue

-**TissueMiner** is a framework to track cells and groups of cells (rois) in space an and time.
-It allows to calculate statistics about lineage, shape, deformation and topology.
-It comes along with various tools to visualize these data.
+It comes along with various tools to customize the analysis and the visualization of these data.

 ![alt tag](https://raw.githubusercontent.com/mpicbg-scicomp/tissue_miner/master/docs/readme_screenshots/stripes_0.jpg)